Today's Thursday • 11 mins read

 If you’re already in a malignant narcissist’s web, you have to act fast to survive.

-5 Ominous Signs of A Cruel Malignant Narcissist
+5 Signs of A Cruel Malignant Narcissist

 Among the six types of narcissists, the malignant ones pose the greatest risk to society.
-They can be of two types:
+They are usually a mix of sadism, psychopathy, and narcissism.

 1. Extreme Entitlement

-“Entitlement” means a person believes they deserve special treatment or recognition for their excellence, when in truth, they are not worthy of it.
+“Entitlement” means a person believes they deserve special treatment or recognition for their excellence when, in truth, they are not worthy of it.

 Narcissists feel entitled inside, but many of them keep it hidden.
 Not malignant narcissists.

-• Malignant narcissists feel extremely entitled.
+- Malignant narcissists feel extremely entitled.
 They can force others to treat them specially, show high respect, and give profuse appreciation.

-• Their “superiority complex” is always-on, and they never stop pointing out loud how everyone else is less than them in some way.
+- Their “superiority complex” is always-on, and they never stop pointing out loud how everyone else is less than them in some way.

-• Their sense of entitlement makes them highly arrogant and full of hubris.
+- Their sense of entitlement makes them highly arrogant and full of hubris.
 They are quick to get angry when they feel like they have been treated poorly, insulted, or criticized.

 Worst, they don’t hesitate to destroy other people’s self-esteem to legitimize their sense of entitlement.